Blankman: Production

+Damon Wayans said the inspiration for Blankman came about from his memories of watching the 60s Batman show growing up.
+Upon seeing the 1989 Batman, Wayans said he was disappointed with the film's self serious tone and lack of jokes and humor in comparison to the original but did enjoy the film's depiction of the gadgets and Batmobile.
+This in turn led to Wayans imagining a scenario wherein Batman instead of being Bruce Wayne the billionaire would instead be a welfare recipient and served as the initial inspiration for Blankman.
+Wayans said that for the movie it was essential his take on Robin getting his time to shine as he was always portrayed as the one with all the passion on the TV series.

-In January 1993, it was reported that Columbia Pictures was in negotiations with the Hudlin Brothers Damon Wayans vehicle Blankman, which Wayans also wrote, with the intention of rushing production for release sometime around the holiday season of that year.
+In January 1993, it was reported that Columbia Pictures was in negotiations with the Hudlin Brothers to direct the Damon Wayans vehicle Blankman, which Wayans also wrote, with the intention of rushing production for release sometime around the holiday season of that year.
 The Hudlins ultimately passed on directing the film due to issues related to creative control.

 Production began in September 1993 with Mike Binder directing.
+Binder himself was a massive comic book fan and when Wayans told him of the underlying concept of Blankman he loved it and described it as an opportunity to do "Batman without the money" and a more comedic tone.

 Reception

 Blankman was panned by critics and was a box office disappointment.
 On the review aggregator website Rotten Tomatoes, 12% of 17 critics' reviews are positive, with an average rating of 3.8/10.
 The film went on to become a cult hit through home video.

 One critic who gave it a mildly positive review was Stephen Holden of The New York Times, who said that it "gets most of its comic mileage from its wonderful gadgets and from Mr. Wayans's sweetly myopic performance" and that the film "plays it light and silly but not so broadly that the movie collapses into chaos."